shyamsandeep/har2csv/README.md

 # har2csv

-This checks the urls which took greater than certain time and list them down and also dump into a csv file
+This simple python applicaiton lists all the urls which took greater than certain time and list them down and also dump into a csv file

 How to run